Stofbrew/endoflife/index.md

 Because you might be cancelling many services, consider getting many copies certified by the JP at the same time.

-<a class="au-cta-link au-cta-link--dark" href="http://www.jp.nsw.gov.au/justices-of-the-peace/finding-a-jp">Find a Justice of the Peace in NSW
+<a class="au-cta-link" href="http://www.jp.nsw.gov.au/justices-of-the-peace/finding-a-jp">Find a Justice of the Peace in NSW
 </a>

 ## Execute the Will – 1-12 months